 How to Grow a Prayer Plant

-Most people are familiar with how to grow prayer plants.
-The prayer plant (Maranta leucoreura) is easy to grow but has specific needs.
-Although prayer plant houseplants is somewhat tolerant of low light conditions, it usually does best in bright indirect sunlight.
+Although prayer plant houseplant is somewhat tolerant of low light conditions, it usually does best in bright, indirect sunlight.
 The prayer plant prefers well-drained soil and requires high humidity to thrive.
 Prayer plant houseplants should be kept moist, but not soggy.
 Use warm water and feed prayer plant houseplants every two weeks, from spring through fall, with fertilizer.

 During winter dormancy, the soil should be kept drier.
 Keep in mind, however, that dry air can also be a problem in winter; therefore, placing the prayer plant among several houseplants can help create more humid conditions, misting daily with warm water.
 Placing a bowl of water near the plant or setting its container on top of a shallow dish of pebbles and water is also helpful.
 However, do not allow the prayer plant to sit directly in water.
 Ideal temperatures for the prayer plant are between 60 and 80 degrees F.